 For any of us, our first reaction is to probably go by what society’s standards and definitions are: to flow like a graceful dancer or a gravity-defying gymnast.
 After all, these performers are highly regarded for their talents of fluid motion and are set on a pedestal of what we should aspire to.

 But that’s not why we practice yoga; to be like someone else.
 We’re there to uncover, express, and exude our own authenticity.
 It doesn’t matter how much prowess or elegance we may or may not have.
 What matters is if we’re operating in a way that genuinely represents who we really are.

-Yet, in order to have any sort of “quality of movement” we have to be present and connected to our center.
 How would you describe how you move when you are expressing your most authentic self?
 Are you proud of it?
 Or have you let other people define it for you?